STARTRADER Launched Youth Sports Initiative in Thailand

 News provided bySTARTRADER

 DUBAI, UAE, Feb.
-3, 2026 /PRNewswire/ -- STARTRADER announced the launch of a basketball court renovation project at Ban Nam Lad School in Thailand as part of its "Where Tomorrow STARS Begin" corporate social responsibility initiative.
+3, 2026 /PRNewswire/ -- STARTRADER revamped the basketball court at Ban Nam Lad School in Thailand as part of its "Where Tomorrow STARS Begin" CSR initiative

-The project involved the construction of an 18×12 meter multi-purpose basketball court.
-In addition, STARTRADER is providing sports equipment to students, with the aim of supporting physical activity and encouraging teamwork within the school.
+As part of its corporate responsibility campaign, the leading broker STARTRADER renovated the basketball court at Ban Nam Lad School in Thailand.
+The goal of this initiative was to build an 18×12m multi-purpose basketball court, but it did not stop here.
+STARTRADER also aims to provide sports equipment to students so that they have real opportunities to improve their skills and practice teamwork.

 Details of the Project